Gerald Feehery

-Gerald J. Feehery (born March 9, 1960 in Philadelphia, Pennsylvania) is a former American football offensive lineman in the National Football League.
+Gerald J. Feehery (born March 9, 1960) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He attended Cardinal O'Hara High School in Springfield, Pennsylvania.
-At Syracuse University he lettered all four years from 1979 through 1982.
-He was not drafted in the 1983 NFL Draft but was selected by the New Jersey Generals in the 1983 United States Football League Territorial Draft.
+He played college football for the Syracuse Orange, lettering all four years from 1979 through 1982.
+He was not selected in the 1983 NFL draft but was selected by the New Jersey Generals in the 1983 United States Football League Territorial Draft.
 Feehery would play 47 games over six seasons in the NFL as a center and guard for the Philadelphia Eagles and the Kansas City Chiefs.